-The Commission therefore considers it is preferable for AEMO to change the lack of reserve framework by requesting a rule change to that framework, rather than make changes to a number of its procedures and guidelines that are not directly linked to the framework, which could increase confusion and decrease transparency for participants.
-For example, the Reliability Standard Implementation Guidelines is only linked to a low reserve condition in the NER which is typically a medium-term PASA process, or reliability in the longer term.
-The LOR framework is limited to short-term reliability.
-Furthermore, the low reserve condition in the NER is already expressed in a generic manner, in particular, that the condition is to be declared in accordance with the Reliability Standard Implementation Guidelines, which has made recent changes to the medium-term PASA possible.
+The Reliability Standard Implementation Guidelines is linked to a low reserve condition in the NER which is typically a medium-term PASA process, or reliability in the longer term.
+Operationally, AEMO only identify LOR conditions through a short-term timeframe, that is the timeframe covered by dispatch, pre-dispatch and the short-term PASA.

+Furthermore, the low reserve condition in the NER is already expressed in a generic manner, in particular, that the condition is to be declared in accordance with the Reliability Standard Implementation Guidelines, 64 which has made recent changes to the medium-term PASA possible.
 By contrast, the LOR framework, as set out in the relevant provisions of the NER, necessarily requires a deterministic approach and would continue to do so without a rule change.